-We are a no smoking company.
+We're a no smoking company.
 Smoking is prohibited in all company buildings and vehicles.
+Where provided designated smoking shelters may be used for smoking and vaping.
 The Smoke Free Regulations 2007 requires us to make sure public areas within our premises are designated as No Smoking Areas.
-Signs will be displayed in buildings and vehicles, all our employees must make sure they and others comply with the legislation.
+Signs will be displayed in buildings and vehicles, all our colleagues must make sure they and others comply with the legislation.